-The MMT position on hyperinflation is that it is sparked by an initial sharp contraction in output and the supply potential of the economy.
-(Bill Mitchell provides an in-depth explanation in this post.)
-For example, Mitchell points out that in Weimar Germany, the French and Belgian armies retaliated to the German default on reparations payments by taking control of the industrial area of the Ruhr.
+The MMT position on hyperinflation is that it is initiated by a sharp contraction in output and in the supply potential of the economy.
+Bill Mitchell provides an in-depth explanation in a recent post.
+Mitchell points out that in Weimar Germany, for instance, the French and Belgian armies retaliated to the German default on reparations payments by taking control of the industrial area of the Ruhr.
 German workers stopped work in response.
 This resulted in a massive contraction of supply relative to demand.

-In Zimbabwe, a case involving a fiat-currency issuing government which Mitchell discusses in some detail, the initial massive contraction in supply occurred as a result of the black backlash against an unjust distribution of resources.
+In Zimbabwe, which is Mitchell’s focus, a massive contraction in supply occurred as a result of the backlash against an unjust distribution of resources.
 Land was confiscated and taken over by people not experienced in putting it to productive use.
-The motivation for the land reforms is understandable, but the immediate economic effect was a dramatic contraction in supply, with the country’s food output capacity almost cut in half.
+The motivation for the land reforms was laudable, but the immediate economic effect was a dramatic contraction in supply, with the country’s food-production capacity almost cut in half.

-Critics of expansionary monetary and fiscal policy are often quick to point out that hyperinflation is always accompanied by a massive expansion of the money supply (defined as currency plus demand deposits).
+Critics of expansionary monetary and fiscal policy are often quick to point out that hyperinflation is invariably accompanied by a rapid expansion of the money supply (defined as currency plus demand deposits).
 This is true, but does not negate the MMT argument.
-Consider the quantity equation, which is an identity true by definition:
+Consider the quantity equation, which is an identity:

 MV = PY

-where M and V are the quantity and income velocity of money in circulation, P is the general price level and Y is real output.
+M is the quantity of money.
+V is the income velocity of money in circulation.
+P is the general price level.
+Y is real output.